lachrist/aran/README.md

     ```
   * *`valueOf` Method*:
     A similar mechanism to boxed value is to use the `valueOf` method.
-    Many JavaScript builtins expecting a primitive value but receiving an object will try to convert this object into a primitive using its `valueOf` method.
+    Many JavaScript intrinsics expecting a primitive value but receiving an object will try to convert this object into a primitive using its `valueOf` method.
     As for boxed values this solution is not bullet proof and there exists many cases where the `valueOf` method will not be invoked.
   * *Explicit Wrappers*:
     Finally a last option consists in using explicit wrappers which should be cleaned up before escaping to non-instrumented code.